 Our Writing Specialists (tutors) are students who have met a rigorous GPA requirement and are highly trained at SJSU’s Writing Center.
 Writing Specialists can help you organize your paper, cite sources, avoid plagiarism, and use correct grammar and punctuation.
 They understand the special needs of students learning English as a second language and returning students.

-Tutoring sessions are 45 minutes and are conducted using Zoom.
+- Tutoring sessions conducted using Zoom.
 There is no charge for a tutoring session.

 Before your session, carefully review the assignment and begin your work on it.